 I drove three hours down to my Dad’s house.
 Again, not much memory.
 I remember lying in a ball on the floor of my sister’s bedroom, feeling excited that I’d snuck a scalpel down with me – the winner of a bizarre game of hide-and-seek.
 I remember drinking heavily.
 I vaguely remember sneaking out.
 I don’t recall driving back to Perth at midnight: drunk, bawling, bleeding.
 Much later, I found a Snapchat of me with dripping wrists, doing 150km/hour to a Taylor Swift ballad.

 I remember getting home and battling with myself.

-It’s 2 am; maybe I should just go to sleep.
-No, I’m here now.
-I’ve been saving the sleeping pills for this.
-It’s why I bought the Panadol.
-Dad will be mad at me for sneaking out; if I don’t do it he will think I was just being hysterical.
+It’s 2 am; maybe you should just go to sleep.
+No, you’re here now.
+You’ve been saving the sleeping pills for this.
+It’s why you bought the Panadol.
+Dad will be mad at you for sneaking out; if you don’t do it he will think you were just being hysterical.
 Don’t be the girl who cried wolf, you’ve already had two failed attempts.
 Tip out the pills on the kitchen counter.
 Swallow them in fistfuls.
 You deserve this.

 It’s been six months.
 Ever the perfectionist, I am now acting as if it never happened but of course it did.
 I can’t fathom my actions, but they happened.
 I can’t delete the hurt I’ve caused like I can that Snapchat video.
 Three months of group cognitive behavior therapy doesn’t cancel out liver damage.